 PSM to XML Schema Mapping

-A class in a PSM with a «NIEMType» stereotype (i.e., one of the stereotypes listed in Table 7-5) applied shall map to a corresponding complex type definition with the xs:complexType/@name given by the class name.
+A class in a PSM with a «NIEMType» stereotype (i.e., one of the stereotypes listed inTable 7-7) applied shall map to a corresponding complex type definition with the xs:complexType/@name given by the class name.

 If the class is the specific classifier in a generalization, then the corresponding complex type definition shall be an extension, with the base type definition being the type definition mapped from the general class.